Do fat levels influence our memory?

 The findings suggest that cholesterol’s role in brain health is complex and influenced by multiple pathways.

-For now, strategies focusing on other proven factors, such as education and managing genetic risks, may offer more reliable ways to preserve memory and reduce dementia risk.
+For now, strategies focusing on other proven factors, such as education, strong social networks, and managing genetic risks, may offer more reliable ways to preserve memory and reduce dementia risk by promoting neural resilience.

-Nevertheless, maintaining healthy cholesterol levels remains an essential part of overall well-being.
+Nevertheless, maintaining healthy cholesterol levels remains an essential part of overall good health.

 About the scientific paper: